AfreenSiddiqa/Movies-ETL/README.md

 ![image](https://user-images.githubusercontent.com/93686963/169939325-70dd63bd-50f1-4ee5-a437-d5dd42fa6afb.png)

-Deliverable 2:
-- Extract and Transform the Wikipedia Data with the ETL_clean_wiki_movies.ipynb:
+Deliverable 2: - Extract and Transform the Wikipedia Data with the ETL_clean_wiki_movies.ipynb

 Create the code for the clean movie function that takes in the argument "movie".
 Add the function you created in step 1 that reads in the three data files.